 Journey into OpenGL: Spaces

-As I said before, models are made in a so-called model space.
-In model space, the faggot model is centered at the faggot origin point, and its forward is some standard direction (likely Z+).
-When models are placed in the faggot world, however, they clearly shouldn't be at the faggot origin.
-Models are moved into world space with a transformation matrix called the faggot model matrix (M).
+Models are made in a so-called model space.
+In model space, the model is centered at the origin point, and its forward is some standard direction (likely Z+).
+When models are placed in the world, however, they clearly shouldn't be at the origin.
+Models are moved into world space with a transformation matrix called the model matrix (M).
 Most if not all program logic is done in world space, because it can be considered absolute.
 A real-world example would be our use of coordinates relative to Earth.
 In CG terms this would be "Earth space".

 Let us use this knowledge on our triangle example.
 I shall now add my choice of library for linear algebra, cglm.